 Reducing greenhouse gas (GHG) emissions can seem daunting, but there are time-tested and cost-effective strategies designed to help address this challenge.

-There are innumerable ways to reduce or avoid emissions in your operations or supply chain and Project Gigaton is designed so that every supplier can participate, no matter what type of product you sell.
-The first step is setting a goal and you can do this via one of two ways:
+There are multiple ways to reduce or avoid emissions in your operations or supply chain and Project Gigaton™ is purposefully designed to allow every supplier to participate, no matter what type of product or service you sell.
+The first step is setting a goal.
+You can do this one of two ways:

 So, what type of emissions reduction goal(s) should your company set?
 While we encourage you to aim for an ambitious Science-Based Target, your goal should reflect the maturity of your company’s sustainability program.

-For example, you could commit to:
+For example, you could consider committing to:

 Again, these are just examples.
 You’ll need to determine the scope, timeline and type of goal that makes sense for your company and products.
 View the goal formats that you can set in Project Gigaton™.

-After joining Project Gigaton, you’ll be asked to report on your progress annually so the impact can be recognized and attributed toward the Project Gigaton target.
-The following are guides to help you set an emissions target, and calculate and report emissions saved annually:
+After joining Project Gigaton™, you’ll be asked to report on your progress annually so the impact can be recognized and attributed toward the Project Gigaton™ target.
+The following are guides to help you set an emissions target and calculate and report emissions saved annually:

-- Practical guidance on developing a program and setting an emissions target.As you consider your goal, make sure to check out the Project Gigaton Calculators, which may help you identify potential goal areas in each pillar and estimate the emissions impact of your work.
+- Practical guidance on developing a program and setting an emissions target.As you work on setting goals, make sure to check out the Project Gigaton™ Calculators, which may help you identify potential goal areas in each pillar and estimate the emissions impact of your work.
 These calculators are a mirror of what you will see when you go to report your activities during the reporting season.
 Then take a look at the goal templates you can use to set goals in Project Gigaton™.

 Strategy frameworks such as the Carbon Productivity Portfolio can be useful when developing your company’s emissions reduction plans and goals.
 Organizations like Climate Corps Graduate Fellowship Program and many consulting firms offer professional and technical services to help you develop goals and expand your program.

-Several organizations work with businesses in their efforts to build or improve emission reduction strategies.
+Many organizations work with businesses in their efforts to build or improve emission reduction strategies.
 Some of these organizations include: